About This Drug

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
 If you start to have any of these symptoms let your doctor know right away.

-- This drug may raise your risk of getting a second cancer, such as skin cancer
+- This drug may raise your risk of getting a second cancer, such as skin cancer.

-- Increase in your triglycerides
+- Increase in your cholesterol and triglyceride levels

 - Typical signs and symptoms of your cancer may return when you stop treatment with ruxolitinib.